P-TEFb/ABD/README.md

 Please maintain number of cores should always be lower than the number of intervals queried.

 ### Output:
-A table containing the number of times a nucleotide is present at each genomic position across all intervals.
+A file at /path-to-file/<output-file-prefix>.totalcount containing a table of the number of times a nucleotide is present at each genomic position across all intervals.